Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

 The underlying idea of the proof is that at $y=\nicefrac{1}{2}$, we push strands as far to the left as possible.
+We do this by a series of reductions:

-Fix a real number $\epsilon$.
+{\bf Push to left-justified:} Fix a real number $\epsilon$.
 By applying an isotopy, we may assume that for any strand in the horizontal slice at $y=\nicefrac{1}{2}$, there is either a strand (red or black) or a ghost within $\epsilon$ to its left, or a strand within $\epsilon$ to the left of its ghost.
 Otherwise, we can simply move this strand to the left by $\epsilon$.
 Eventually this process will terminate, or the slice at $y=\nicefrac{1}{2}$ will be unsteady and thus 0.
 We call such a diagram {\bf left-justified}.

-This defines an equivalence relation on strands generated by the relations that two strands are equivalent if one is with $\epsilon$ of the other or its ghost.
+This defines an equivalence relation on strands generated by imposing that two strands are equivalent if one is with $\epsilon$ of the other or its ghost.
 Once we shrink $\epsilon$ to be much smaller than $\vartheta_i-\vartheta_j-p\ck$ for all $i\neq j\in [1,\ell]$ and $p\in \Z$, we cannot have any pair of red strands which are equivalent, since the distance between two equivalent strands must within $m\epsilon$ of a multiple of $\ck$.
 On the other hand, every equivalence class must contain a red strand, since otherwise, we can simply shift all its elements $\epsilon$ units to the left.

-We now place a preorder on left-justified diagrams, given by the dominance order on the slice at $y=\nicefrac 12$ and then ordering by the distance of dots from the red line in its equivalence class.
+{\bf Preorder on left-justified diagrams:} We now place a preorder on left-justified diagrams, given by the dominance order on the slice at $y=\nicefrac 12$ and then ordering by the distance of dots from the red line in its equivalence class.
 That is, for each equivalence class, we have a function $\delta(t)$ given by the number of dots on strands in the equivalence class within $t$ units of the red strand.
 If we have two left-justified diagrams $a,b$ with the same slice at $y=\nicefrac 12$, then $a\geq b$ if $\delta_a\geq \delta_b$ for every equivalence class.

+The engine of the proof is that we will show: {\it Unless a left-justified diagram has slice at $y=\nicefrac{1}{2}$ corresponding to a multi-partition, it can be rewritten in terms of diagrams which are higher in this preorder.}

+{\bf Remove L's:} Now we wish to rule out certain configurations that correspond to collections of boxes which are not Young diagrams.
+The first of these are L's such as the diagrams below: Remember that we draw in Russian notation, so the Young diagram condition is that boxes will not fall when gravity is applied.